nestordemeure/AdaHessianJax/README.md

 Returns a pair `(gradient, hessian)` where the first element is the gradient of `fun` evaluated in `fun_input` and the second element is the diagonal of its hessian.
 By default it will return the absolute value of the hessian averaged over a subset of the parameters but setting `average_magnitude` to False will ensure that raw values are used instead.

+This function expects `fun_input` to be a tuple and will fail otherwise.
+One can pass `(fun_input,)` if the function has a single input that is not already a tuple.

 #### `value_grad_and_hessian`

 | **Argument** | **Description** |